You are currently viewing Workers’ Compensation for a Chemical Injury

 Non-employees can be impacted by a chemical leak in a number of ways.
 If there is a toxic, chemical plume in the air, it could easily cause respiratory and even fatal results to those living and/or working around the leak.
 A chemical spill could potentially leak into other areas causing damage to the soil and even ground water.
 Finally, in extreme cases, an explosion could cause damage, injuries and even death to non-employees near the site of the chemical explosion.

-The non-employee claims would be handle in circuit court as a personal injury claim involving negligence.
-The employer is can also be held responsible for the negligent actions of an employee.
+The non-employee claims would be handled in circuit court as a personal injury claim involving negligence.
+The employer can also be held responsible for the negligent actions of an employee.
 In this type of civil proceeding, the plaintiff could pursue a claim for pain and suffering.
 If a death is involved, there may also be a claim for loss of consortium, either by the spouse or the minor children.
 Non-employees would not be covered under Kentucky workers’ comp.
 Pain and suffering is not an available claim under our workers’ compensation laws.

 Jeff Roberts handles Kentucky workers’ compensation claims, personal injury claims and social security disability claims, all of which could be involved in a chemical leak situation.